Keeper-Wallet/Keeper-Wallet-Extension/README.md

 - `{message: "Incorrect notification data", data: "title has more than 20 characters", code: "19"}` – incorrect notification title.
 - `{message: "Incorrect notification data", data: null, code: "19"}` – incorrect notification data.
 - `{message: "Can't sent notification", data: {msg: "Min notification interval 30s.
 Wait 28.017s."}, code: "18"}` – try to send later, you can send 1 message in 30 sec.
+- `{message: 'User denied message', data: 'rejected', code: '10'}` — the user rejected the request.
+- `{message: 'User denied message', data: 'rejected_forever', code: '10'}` — the user rejected the request and blocked the website.
-- `{message: "Api rejected by user", code: 12}` – the user denied the request or the website is not trusted.
+- `{ message: "Api rejected by user", code: 12 }` — the website was previously blocked by the user or sending messages is not allowed.

 #### encryptMessage